Should Christian Women Wear the Hijab?

 On the Head Covering Movement, we have featured testimonies of women who wear the Hijab.
 We will continue to do this and we support women who choose this form of covering as it is a matter of Christian liberty.
 We also realize that women can look beautiful wearing one.
 Having said that, it’s not a style that we would recommend for those who cover full time.
 If you only cover for church services then it’s clear who you’re worshipping and there is no confusion.
 However, the same cannot be said if you also cover during everyday life.
 Just a chapter before the head covering passage, Paul gave instructions to the Corinthians regarding meat sacrificed to idols.
 He said that even though it’s perfectly acceptable to eat this kind of meat, he told them to deny themselves this liberty if someone informs them that it was sacrificed (1 Cor 10:28).
 He told them to forbid themselves something that is good for the sake of the other person.
 Much like the pro-Hijab position, the Corinthians thought, “…why should my liberty be determined by someone else’s conscience?”
 (1 Cor 10:29) but that type of mentality is not others focused.
 We should be willing to deny ourselves what is our liberty to do for the sake of other people (Rom 14:20-21).
 So since the majority of people make an association between the Hijab and Islam, I think it’s wisdom for Christian women to use a different style when in public.

 Discussion: This is an opinion piece, so we’d love to hear your take.
 Ladies, have you or would you wear the Hijab?
-Tell us why you choose or reject that style by leaving a comment below.
+Tell us why you choose or reject that style in our Head Covering Movement Facebook Group.